geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

              <gml:LinearRing>
                <gml:posList>
                  -88.071564 37.51099 -88.087883 37.476273

-  .. warning:: This combination is inconsistent and may confuse applications expecting a valid GML3 document.
+  .. note:: The `srsName` and `posList` coordinate order are consistent.

      This approach can be used to force x/y order.